PRIVACY INFORMATION NOTICE

-Some of the personal data TfC processes is defined as “sensitive personal data” under the Data Protection Act.
-This information must be treated more carefully than the rest of the data processed in terms of whether, and why, it needs to be collected and who can have access to it.
+Some of the personal data we process is defined as “sensitive personal data” under the Data Protection Act.
+This information must be treated more carefully than the rest of the data processed in terms of whether and why it needs to be collected, and who can have access to it.

 Sensitive personal data is defined in the legislation as data referring to

 - Religious beliefs or beliefs of a similar nature

 We may hold several examples of sensitive personal data about you.
 This data will be held securely and will not be used for any other purposes other than to provide adequate training, support or reasonable adjustments and for Equality and Diversity monitoring.

 TfC will not give out your personal details to any third party except where you ask us to (in writing) or in the following instances